Trusting the Adoptive Family in Open Adoption

 Maintaining Boundaries and Expectations

 Boundaries and clear expectations come right on the heels of a solid adoption communication plan.
-These are keys to building a healthy connection, which in turn increases your confidence in the ongoing relationship.
+These are important when building a healthy connection, which in turn increases your confidence in the ongoing relationship.

 Expectations can involve the type of communication, the frequency of communication and more.
 These are best worked out, if possible, in conjunction with the adoptive family.
 When you each have a role in creating expectations, it increases the likelihood that everyone plays their part appropriately.